All Episodes

 I mean, I grew up Southern Baptist.

-I'm an episcopalian now.
+I'm an Episcopalian now.

-Um, but yeah, I I wrestled with that, and uh, and trust me, me and God are completely good on this.
+And trust me, me and God are completely good on this.

-Um, let me call God.
+Hang on, let me call God.

 God, are you good with Roxanne?

-Okay, no, I I think you're good.
+I think you're good.

 You think so?

-This is value should be instilled by parents.
+Values should be instilled by parents.

 There are certain decisions that parents and parents alone should be making.

-In the instances where there aren't parents, hopefully there are grandparents or there are supervising adults that would take on the role of a parent and work with the child in a loving way that that does not cause them great damage.
+In the instances where there aren't parents, hopefully there are grandparents or there are supervising adults that would take on the role of a parent and work with the child in a loving way that does not cause them great damage.

-I gotta run, Roxanne.
+I got to run, Roxanne.

 Listen, call back again.